 Critical Thinking.
 Critical Thinking.
 Critical Thinking.
 Critical Thinking.
+Reason and validity.
 Thinking Traps.
+Pensée critique.
+Question to spark critical thinking.
 Critical Thinking Model 1.
-To Analyze Thinking We Must Identify and Question its Elemental Structures Standard: Clarityunderstandable, the meaning can be grasped Could you elaborate further?
+To Analyze Thinking We Must Identify and Question its Elemental Structures Standard: Clarityunderstandable, the meaning can be grasped.

 Critical thinking — in being responsive to variable subject matter, issues, and purposes — is incorporated in a family of interwoven modes of thinking, among them: scientific thinking, mathematical thinking, historical thinking, anthropological thinking, economic thinking, moral thinking, and philosophical thinking.
 Critical thinking can be seen as having two components: 1) a set of information and belief generating and processing skills, and 2) the habit, based on intellectual commitment, of using those skills to guide behavior.

 Algo_study.
 5 tips to improve your critical thinking - Samantha Agoos.
+Elements of Effective Thinking - Farnam Street.
 Information literacy skills.
 Analfabetismo applicativo.
 La parola di un esperto vale più di quella degli altri.
 People who think their opinions are superior to others are most prone to overestimating their relevant knowledge and ignoring chances to learn more.
 People in higher social class have an exaggerated belief that they are better than others.
 Information Literacy.
 The Trick To Thinking Clearer and Better – Personal Growth.